AgustinLema/algorithms/README.md

 - Print max and min time and input
 - Working on median time

+## Fourth pomodoro

+- Write a number generator to generate all number combinations to use as input

 ## Backlog

-- Use a number generator to generate all number combinations to use as input
 - Write insertion sort
 - Write function to get median time to get a sample input that would get average runtime